Drassil/nestjs-yalc/docs/api-creation.md

 In the example above we've achieved the following:

-1. We've moved the `@AgGridField` into the DTO, since they are decorators related to GraphQL.
+1. We've moved most of the `@AgGridField` into the DTO, since they are decorators related to GraphQL.
+Only the configurations related to TypeORM remained in the entity.
 2. We're hiding the information about the user `password` because we do not want to expose such information to the final user.
-3. We're creating a `derived` field that combines the `firstName` and the `lastName` together
-4. We're exposing the `guid` database field as `ID` in GraphQL and added the description for the graphql playground.
+3. We're exposing the `guid` database field as `ID` in GraphQL and added the description for the graphql playground.
 Our system will automatically map it.
-5. We're creating some input types that will be used to define the parameters needed for our mutations, notice that we use PartialType/OmitType from the nestjs/graphql library to remove properties from the extended type that we do not need
+4. We're creating some input types that will be used to define the parameters needed for our mutations, notice that we use PartialType/OmitType from the nestjs/graphql library to remove properties from the extended type that we do not need

 There are many other features available NestJS-Yalc/ag-grid, including JSON field handling, middlewares, default values and many other.
 Please, refer